ieee-uottawa/ieee-office-backend/README.md

 ```

 - `data/current_attendees.json` — automatically written/loaded by the server to track currently signed-in UIDs.
-- `data/attendance.db` — SQLite DB file created by the app to store members and sessions.
+- `data/attendance.db` — SQLite DB file created by the app to store members and visits.

 ## HTTP API

 - `POST /scan` — body: `{ "uid": "<UID string>" }`.
 The server will:
       - Return `status: "in"` on successful sign-in.
-      - Return `status: "out"` on sign-out and persist a session to the DB.
+      - Return `status: "out"` on sign-out and persist a visit to the DB.
       - Unknown UID returns HTTP `403 Forbidden`.

 Example: